jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 things that could go wrong would have vanished, making the project move that much faster and predictably as a result.

-Worse even, the database switch forced the project to be an all-or-nothing affair.
+What's worse, the database switch forced the project to be an all-or-nothing affair.
 We couldn't do baby steps because the new system would work on a different database.
 It's hard to be 100% certain, but I'm pretty sure we would have had a much smoother transition if we hadn't compounded the problem by doing both things